mrdvt92/perl-HTML-CalendarMonthSimple/README.md

 If no value is given, the current value is returned.

-To un-specify a height, try specifying a height of 0 or undef.
+To unspecify a height, try specifying a height of 0 or undef.

 ## tableclass(\[STRING\])